MLXIO

 That creates an awkward buyer window.
 A March MacBook Pro may be the right machine for someone who needs a laptop now.
 But if the rumored model ships close behind it, the current version could look more like a bridge product than the real next generation.

-MLXIO analysis: this is not just about buyers waiting for a faster chip.
+MLXIO analysis: this is not just about buyers waiting for a faster chip, a value question that also surrounds the Steam Deck OLED price hike.
 The rumored redesign changes the value calculation because it touches the parts of the machine that age most visibly: display technology, input model, thickness, and industrial design.

 For readers comparing Apple laptop timing more broadly, MLXIO has separate buying-cycle coverage around MacBook Air deal pressure and MacBook Air price-watch coverage.
 This MacBook Pro case is different: the reported change is architectural, not merely promotional.